worakritsoo/svelte-ionic/README.md

 Ion Back Button does not appear in the app.
 Neither in a REPL.
 Made a custom version.

 ## Nav needs customElement
 Not necessarily an issue, but still a bit undesireable to make a custom element to be using a IonNav (as in `<ion-nav root="my-element">`).
-Therefore made IonNav.svelte to handle this and developers can include svelte components.
+Therefore made IonNav.svelte to handle this and developers can include svelte component instead of manually registering a customElement.

 # Todo's
 A number of todo's: